 Yeast Infection During Pregnancy

-Yeast infections are very common during pregnancy.
-In fact, they are more common among expectant mothers than any other point in a woman’s life.
+Yeast infections are common during pregnancy.
 Many women develop yeast infections at the end of their second or during their third trimester.
-In most cases, yeast infections do not cause harm to the mother or the baby.
+Except in the case of severe immune problems like HIV, yeast infections do not cause harm to a pregnancy.

-As your hormones increase, internal and external factors change your vagina’s environment, which triggers an overgrowth of Candida albicans (type of fungus normally found in small amounts in the vagina and intestinal tract) and creates an imbalance.
-For example, during pregnancy, the body produces sugar and secretes it through the vagina more frequently.
-Yeast fungus feeds off sugar and allows the fungus to grow and spread.
+The vagina has many different micro-organisms.
+Some are helpful, such as lactobacilli.
+Some, like yeast, can be a problem if there are more than just a few.
+As your hormones change in pregnancy, this changes your vagina’s environment, which triggers an overgrowth of Candida (type of yeast normally found in small amounts in the vagina and intestinal tract).
+During pregnancy, the body also produces more sugar and some is secreted into the vagina.
+Yeast fungus feeds off sugar, which allows the fungus to grow and spread.

-Many women want to know if they can be sexual active while a yeast infection is present.
-While yeast infections are not often sexually transmitted, the possibility of sexual transmission depends on the cause of the yeast infection.
-It is always best to avoid sexual contact while the yeast infection is present unless otherwise stated by a doctor or midwife.
+Many women want to know if they can be sexually active while a yeast infection is present.
+While yeast infections are not often sexually transmitted, the vagina is inflamed and raw-feeling during an infection.
+Intercourse can therefore, cause more trauma when there is a yeast infection.
+So it is best to avoid sexual contact while the yeast infection is present unless otherwise directed by a doctor.

 Symptoms of a Yeast Infection during Pregnancy